apache/cloudberry-site/versioned_docs/version-2.x/sys-admin/high-availability/enable-coordinator-mirroring.md

     The coordinator status should be `Active`.
 When a standby coordinator is not configured, the command displays `No coordinator standby configured` for the standby coordinator status.
 If you configured a new standby coordinator, its status is `Passive`.

-### Step 3. restore coordinator mirroring after a recovery
+### Step 3.
+Restore coordinator mirroring after a recovery

 After you activate a standby coordinator for recovery, the standby coordinator becomes the primary coordinator.
 You can continue running that instance as the primary coordinator if it has the same capabilities and dependability as the original coordinator host.